bkim12/BOOOM/Simulation study1/README.md

 The maximum value of the objective function (Heterogeneous quadratic form) is summarized and its corresponding plots reported in the manuscript.

+## Code Reproducibility

+To reproduce all numerical results reported in the main manuscript, please follow the steps below.

 ### Step 1: Run heterogeneous quadratic form simulations

 Run the script `simulation.m` using following positive semidefinite matrix pattern: